 1. Be sure to research storage facility restrictions.

 Storage facilities have certain restrictions for items to be stored, so make sure to do your research prior.
 Ask the storage company what are items they prohibit to store in their facility.
 Some of these items that are banned for storage are gasoline, paint, explosives, fireworks, fertilizers, propane gas, chemicals, plants, perishable food, medicine and narcotics.
 Remember, if it’s flammable, you can’t put it in the storage facility.
 Also, It’s important to not ever attempt to store any of these items.

 2. Create an inventory of all the items you plan to store.

-When you are moving, you have a lot of things to worry that you tend to forget what items you have packed for the storage.
+When you are moving, you have a lot of things to worry about that you tend to forget what items you have packed for storage.
 So before packing, it is best to create an inventory of all the items you plan to put in your storage unit, form large items down to the smallest.
-This is to keep things organized and help you see what items you kept in the storage and what you brought with you on your new home.
+This is to keep things organized and help you see what items you kept in the storage and what you brought with you to your new home.
 It is also advisable to leave a copy of your inventory list inside the unit so you'll have it handy when pulling things from your storage unit.

 Knowing what needs to be stored will also help you identify how big is the storage unit you will need for your items.